|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada > |

 Istanbul Archaeological Museum.

-The tondo on the inside of a white-ground kylix (drinking cup) showing Apollo playing a lyre
+The tondo on the inside of a white-ground kylix (drinking cup) showing Apollo playing a seven-string

 a white peplos over which is a red himation (cloak), and sandals.
 He sits on a diphros (folding stool)

-an offering to the earth goddess Gaia.
-The black bird facing him has been variously identified as
+offering to the earth goddess Gaia.
+The black bird facing him has been variously identified as a crow,

 Made by an anonymous Athenian vase painter 480-470 BC, this exquisitely painted kylix